Emancipation Proclamation: In popular culture

 In the 1963 episode of The Andy Griffith Show, "Andy Discovers America", Andy asks Barney to explain the Emancipation Proclamation to Opie who is struggling with history at school.
 Barney brags about his history expertise, yet it is apparent he cannot answer Andy's question.
 He finally becomes frustrated and explains it is a proclamation for certain people who wanted emancipation.
-In addition, the Emancipation Proclamation was also a main item of discussion in the movie Lincoln (2012) directed by Steven Spielberg.
+In addition, the Emancipation Proclamation was also featured in the movie Lincoln (2012) directed by Steven Spielberg.

 The Emancipation Proclamation is celebrated around the world, including on stamps of nations such as the Republic of Togo.
 The United States commemorative was issued on August 16, 1963, the opening day of the Century of Negro Progress Exhibition in Chicago, Illinois.
 Designed by Georg Olden, an initial printing of 120 million stamps was authorized.